TonyXiang8787/pybuild-header-dependency/README.md

 Please have a look at the [`pkg.json`](src/pybuild_header_dependency/pkgs.json) for some examples about how to add new packages.
-Also refer to [`boost.py`](src/pybuild_header_dependency/custom_sources/boost.py) for an example of custom sources.
+Also refer to [`boost.py`](src/pybuild_header_dependency/custom_sources/boost.py) for an example of custom downloader.